PascalStehling/Skat/source/index.rst

 This is my little Petproject in which I programmed the card game Skat.
 The program itself is usable, but does not contain all game elements.
 So it is for example not yet possible to make a zero game.
+There are also still bugs in the game.
+It is also possible that many of them are still unknown to me, because I never did an integration test.
 The goal of this project was not to program a perfect Skat, but to try out many different tools and paradigms around programming.